 Possible Halitosis Solutions:

-If you have been experiencing chronic bad breath, contact Dr. Lepore to find the root cause of the halitosis and find a treatment that meets your needs.
+If you have been experiencing chronic bad breath, contact Dr. Lepore or Dr. Dougherty at (727) 608-4690 to find the root cause of the halitosis and a treatment that meets your needs.